Richard I. Bong Memorial Bridge

 The Richard I. Bong Memorial Bridge, also known as the Bong Bridge, connects Duluth, Minnesota, and Superior, Wisconsin, via U.S. Highway 2 (US 2).
 Opened on October 25, 1984, it is roughly 11800 ft long, including about 8300 ft over water.
 It crosses the Saint Louis Bay, which drains into Lake Superior.
 The bridge rises 120 feet above the river to accommodate maritime traffic in a 400-foot-wide navigation channel.
-The Bong Bridge is one of three bridges connecting Duluth and Superior.
-A through-arch bridge downstream from the Bong -- the John A. Blatnik Bridge -- carries Interstate 535 (I-535) over the water.

-The third bridge is the Oliver Bridge, which connects the Gary – New Duluth neighborhood in Duluth, Minnesota with the village of Oliver, Wisconsin.
-The bridge is 1,889 feet (576 m) long[1] and is principally of steel truss construction.
-The upper deck carries a single track rail line and a lower deck carries the road connecting Wisconsin Highway 105 to Minnesota State Highway 39.
+The Bong Bridge is one of three road bridges connecting Duluth and Wisconsin points.
+Downstream is the through-arch John A. Blatnik Bridge that carries Interstate 535 (I-535); upstream is the Oliver Bridge between the Gary-New Duluth neighborhood and the Wisconsin village of Oliver.

 History

 The bridge's namesake, Richard Ira Bong, was a pilot in the U.S. Army Air Corps during World War II who was named the United States' all-time "Ace of Aces".
 The designer of the bridge was fellow World War II veteran Amardo J. "Marty" Romano.
 The bridge was originally to be named Arrowhead Bridge, after the old wood trestle–bascule bridge it replaced.

-Construction on the bridge began in 1979, and it was opened on October 25, 1984.
+Ground was broken in September 1979, with Minnesota Governor Al Quie and Wisconsin Governor Lee Dreyfus in attendance for the ceremony.
+The project faced funding delays and controversy over the sourcing of foreign steel for the build.
+The project took five years with the total bill reaching $70 million.
+The Bong Bridge officially opened on Oct.
+25, 1984.
+The federal government picked up 80 per cent of the cost, with Minnesota and Wisconsin splitting the remaining share of the cost.
+A ceremony to officially dedicate the bridge in Richard Bong’s honor took place in July of 1985 with members of his family and former military unit in attendance.